 My father was classified as permanently and totally disabled and has still been denied for disability two times.
 Why?

 I'm not sure what your father's situation is because you don't say who has classified him as permanently and totally disabled.
 Generally, "permanently and totally disabled" is a term used in workers' compensation cases as well as for disability pensions and long-term disability insurance.
 The definition of "permanently and totally disabled" varies depending on which type of insurance or benefit is being talked about.
 To make it even more complicated, the definition of permanent and total disability varies within the workers' comp world depending on the state you were injured in, and within the private insurance and pension industries, depending on which company offers the insurance or pension.
-In these and other disability compensation systems, such as Veterans Disability Compensation, benefits are paid dependent on the amount of disability.
+In these and other disability compensation systems, such as Veterans Disability Compensation, the amount of benefits paid is dependent on the amount of disability.
 The highest benefit rates are reserved for permanent and total disability.

 The point I am trying to make is that it isn't useful to use the disability definition from one system, like workers' comp, in a totally different system, like Social Security Disability.
-The programs have little to do with each other, and the fact the your father meets the definition of disability in one industry is no guarantee that he will be approved for benefits in the Social Security system.
+The programs have little to do with each other, and the fact that your father meets the definition of disability in one industry is no guarantee that he will be approved for benefits in the Social Security system.
 The best thing for your father to do is figure out why disability benefits were denied to him (did he leave out important medical records?) and file a Social Security appeal.

 If, on the other hand, you were referring to the fact that your father's personal physician stated that he is permanently and totally disabled, that is another story.
 Sometimes a doctor is asked to write a letter or fill out a form, such as a discharge from student loan obligations, stating that the patient is permanently and totally disabled.